Lemoncode/angular-1-6-tutorial/03 Hello Router/Readme.md

 </div>
 ```

-- Now if we star the app the exact same display as before will be shown, but this time
+- Now if we start the app the exact same display as before will be shown, but this time
 using ui-router.

 ```cmd